Media Coverage of Oral Arguments

-Most oral arguments of the Nevada Supreme Court are streamed live on the Supreme Court of Nevada website for media and public convenience.
+Most Appellate Courts oral arguments are streamed live on the Appellate Courts website for media and public convenience.

 A Full Court Calendar, listing upcoming oral arguments, can be found on the Supreme Court website.
-A few days before the arguments, Upcoming Oral Argument Synopses of the cases will be posted.
+A few days before the arguments, Supreme Court Upcoming Oral Argument Synopses or Court of Appeals Upcoming Oral Argument Synopses of the cases will be posted.
 A calendar of oral arguments and accompanying synopses are also routinely distributed to Nevada media prior to the date of the arguments by the Supreme Court’s Public Information Office.

 The link to access the live webcast will become active about 5 minutes before the arguments are scheduled to begin.
-Look for Live Video on the Supreme Court of Nevada website and click on the arrow in the player to view the live stream.
+Look for Live Video on the Appellate Courts website and click on the arrow in the player to view the live stream.
 A calendar of upcoming webcasts can be found below the Live Video stream window under the tab Webcast.
-If you do not see a feed of the Supreme Court courtroom, you may have accessed link too soon.
+If you do not see a feed of the courtroom, you may have accessed link too soon.

-Only oral arguments held in the Supreme Court’s two courtrooms are webcast because of technical limitations.
-The Supreme Court occasionally takes Justice on the Road and holds oral arguments at schools across Nevada, at the William S. Boyd School of Law at the University of Nevada, Las Vegas, or at other locations.
-These arguments are not webcast, but audio recordings of the arguments will be posted and remain archived on the Supreme Court website.
+Only oral arguments held in the Appellate Courts' two courtrooms are webcast because of technical limitations.
+The Appellate Courts occasionally takes Justice on the Road and holds oral arguments at schools across Nevada, at the William S. Boyd School of Law at the University of Nevada, Las Vegas, or at other locations.
+These arguments are not webcast, but audio recordings of the arguments will be posted and remain archived on the Appellate Courts website.